JustineSara/proglang/ReadMe.md

 - `shell.nix`: the file where you can add dependencies like `Clojure`
 - `src`: where the clojure files are
     - `hello_instaparse.clj`: testing `instaparse` is usable
+    - `main.clj`: where I code the project

+## Steps

+### Step 1

+**Goal**: code the grammar part.
+The input is an instruction string, the output is a tree representing the instruction.
+We are limiting this to additions and multiplications (which should be computed in the order expected form conventional maths, no parenthesis) and to integers.